Julio Borbón: Personal

 Borbón was born in Mississippi while his father attended Mississippi State University.
+He is of Dominican descent.
 He attended high school at De La Salle in Santo Domingo, Dominican Republic, graduating in 2004.
 After high school he attended the University of Tennessee on a baseball scholarship.
 He left Tennessee after his junior year and was taken by the Texas Rangers with the 35th pick in the 2007 MLB draft.
 His brother, Edwin Borbón, played college baseball at Trevecca Nazarene University prior to his first two years at Tennessee junior college, Chattanooga State.